 Leveraging Technology in Accounting

 Artificial Intelligence (AI) is becoming increasingly prevalent in the accounting world.
 However, business owners should be cautious about relying solely on AI tools for decision-making.
 While AI can help with repetitive tasks, like categorizing transactions in QuickBooks, it lacks the contextual understanding needed for nuanced financial decisions.
+Digital bookkeeping offers a modern and efficient alternative, providing speed, accuracy, and integration with other software, which enhances overall efficiency and accuracy in financial management.
 An outsourced CFO can provide the human insight that AI currently cannot.

 Combining AI with Human Expertise